 Had Jack in the above example made a similar comment while in the airport or on a plane, authorities probably would have detained and interrogated him extensively before letting him go.

 Perhaps someone falsely accused you out of revenge, anger or an innocent misunderstanding.

 Example: Kim is enraged at her ex-husband Tom for not paying child support.
 So she calls the Henderson Police and claims she heard him say that he was going to shoot up their church.
 The police arrest Tom for making terrorist threats.
 But if the defense attorney can show that Kim lied, the charge should be dropped.

 Note that Kim in the above example could face charges for filing a false police report in Nevada.

-NRS 202.448 is not meant to curtail a person from speaking freely or having emotional outbursts to their physicians and attorneys.
+NRS 202.448 is not meant to curtail you from speaking freely or having emotional outbursts to your physicians, mental health therapists, and attorneys.

 Example: Jim is an inmate at Clark County Detention Center.
 During a session with the jail psychotherapist, he cries over his abusive childhood and said that he dreams of shooting up his old high school when he gets out.
 The psychotherapist reports this to the warden, and prosecutors arrest him for making a terrorist threat.
-But the judge in the case determines that the context of Jim’s words…an emotional therapy session…protects his speech from prosecution.3
+Though the judge in the case determines that the context of Jim’s words – an emotional therapy session – protects his speech from prosecution.3

 No matter the context, the prosecution has the burden to prove guilt beyond a reasonable doubt.
 As long as the defense attorney can show that the state’s evidence is inadequate to support a conviction, the NRS 202.448 charge should be dropped.